Charter Number Purpose and ProcessInformation regarding the purpose of and process for obtaining charter numbers and CDS codes.

 Note: Charter Submission Package deadlines are generally two months prior to the corresponding SBE meeting date.

-Background on the CDS Code
+Background on the County-District-School (CDS) Code

 It is the CSD and the CDS Administrator’s intention to have CDS codes assigned to charter schools no more than one business week after the last SBE meeting day.
 This intent is, however, subject to change and contingent upon conflicting due dates and whether all materials have been correctly submitted by the charter school.

 In order for the charter school to apply for and obtain certain types of funding, the CDS code is mandatory.
 CDS codes may be assigned to a charter school up to one year from the school’s first date of instruction.
 A charter school may be operational and serving students without a CDS code, however, public funds will not be received without a CDS code.